IgniteUI/igniteui-docfx/jp/components/grid_search.md

 ### Usage

 #### Grid setup
 Let's start by creating our grid and binding it to our data.
+We will also add some custom styles for the components we will be using!

 ```html
 <!--searchgrid.component.html-->